MCxQC/Hello-World/README.md

   - Alternatively, run "DeviceInfoFinder.ahk", found in the "Tools" tray menu, menubar, and the device section.

 * Loading Profiles
-  - The profile contains the Events information, period WMI and the windows events.
-By default, when loading a profile, the existing events will remain the same, and only the event states are loaded.
-In the Profile Manager, you can choose whether to load the period WMI and windows events or not.
-Enabling "Replace All Events" will replace all existing events with those from the profile.
+  - The profile includes the events, the WMI period interval, and the window events (WinEvents) to monitor.
+In the Profile Manager, you can select whether or not to load them when loading profiles.

 * Applying Changes
   - To apply modifications, make sure to click the "Apply" button after creating or modifying an event, changing the WMI period, loading a profile etc...